imfd-stroemungsmechanik/introduction-into-cfd/5_diffusor/1_preprocessing.md

 ### Convective terms

 The discretization of the convective terms, e.g., convective fluxes, is defined within the `divSchemes` keyword.
-Here, `div(phi,U)` referes to the discretization of the convective flux $$\partial(u_i u_j)/\partial x_j$$ with `phi` being the (volumetric) flux and `U` the variable transported by the flux.
+Here, `div(phi,U)` referes to the discretization of the convective transport of momentum with `phi` being the (volumetric) flux and `U` the variable transported by the flux.
 In this case, the **second order upwind scheme** is employed called `Gauss linearUpwindV` combined with the default gradient scheme defined under `gradSchemes`.
-Since a turbulence model is employed, the turbulent quantities in their respective transport equations also have to be discretized.
-Here, we also use the **second order upwind scheme** combined with the default gradient scheme defined under `gradSchemes`.
+Since a turbulence model is employed, the convective transport of the turbulent quantities `k` and `epsilon` in their respective transport equations is also discretized with the **second order upwind scheme** combined with the default gradient scheme.

 Additionaly, `div((nuEff*dev2(T(grad(U)))))` denotes the divergence of the shear stress tensor in the momentum equation.
 Since this term is diffusive in nature, it is recommended to discretize it with a central differencing scheme, here `Gauss linear`.